SivanMehta/Proofs-of-Concept/Python/kmeans_clustering/README.md

 * incorporate other distributions
 * be able to take in arbitrary data and visualize the clustering

-right now you can run the automated simulation very simply like this
+Right now you can run the automated simulation very simply like this:
 ```bash
 python demo.py
 ```